 The mobile web changes everything.
 Finding your way, the acquisition of connected things nearby translates into dramatic changes in business technology toward user-centered design in the context of every possible use.

-For decades, development practices and residential investment behaviors have produced what the planners, urban designers, and architects often refer to as “non-place” landscapes.
+For decades, development practices and residential investment behaviors have produced what planners, urban designers, and architects often refer to as “non-place” landscapes.
 They are deeply intertwined with the public’s demand for personalized transport – a car.
+The residents of Amsterdam, altered their culture to the extent that the largest cycle storage system in Europe (here) stores 7,000 bicycles in a submerged facility at the city’s central train station.

 These vehicles offer multiple destination flexibility, abundant storage, and varying levels of self-expression, from practical to exuberant.
 With this as a given, it is logical to seek ways to encourage movement from a school campus to a train station, hospital or shopping district by other means such as walking or cycling.
 The destination should determine the choice of vehicle if the option was available.
 To do that requires an improvement in public policy on mobility systems driven by the mobile web.